Medical Policy

 Autologous Fat Grafting for Other Indications

 Phulpin, and colleagues (2009) reported on their experience using autologous fat grafting to correct aesthetic defects following radiation therapy for head and neck cancer.
 A total of 11 individuals underwent autologous fat transfer.
 Researchers were able to follow 9 of the participants for more than 2 years.
 Aesthetic and functional improvements were documented.
 The histological exam carried out in 6 of the participants demonstrated an improvement in the vascular network density, reduced fibrosis and absence of necrotic areas.
-However, 6 subjects required fat reinjection 3 months subsequent to the first treatment, due to fat resorption, which led to a volume loss of 20-40%.
+However, 6 participants required fat reinjection 3 months subsequent to the first treatment, due to fat resorption, which led to a volume loss of 20-40%.

 Klinger and colleagues (2013) reported the results of a case control study that investigated the use of autologous fat grafting as a treatment of painful and retractile scars that compromised the normal daily activity/mobility of the joint involved.
 A total of 694 participants were enrolled in the study and autologous fat grafting was performed on 20 of them.
 Keloids were excluded and although hypertrophic scars were described, the exact number was not specified.
 Each scar was divided into two parts: one part was infiltrated with normal saline and one part was treated with autologous fat grafting.
 Outcomes were evaluated using Patient and Observer Scar Assessment Scale (POSAS) and Durometer measurements.
 Study participants s were followed-up at 5 and 14 days and 1, 3, 6 and 12 months.
 A statistically significant improvement was observed in skin hardness (Durometer measurements) and all POSAS parameters except itching.

 In another study, Fredman and colleagues (2016) conducted a retrospective case review of 7 individuals who underwent autologous fat grafting as a treatment of chronic, refractory neuropathic pain secondary to burn injury.
 Each participant had failed conventional therapy, which included medical, pharmacologic and laser treatment of the burn scars.
-Each subject underwent a total of two fat grafting sessions, spaced 2 months apart.
+Each participant underwent a total of two fat grafting sessions, spaced 2 months apart.
 The Patient-Reported Outcomes Measurement Information System (PROMIS) was used to assess the perception of pain perception, with participants answering the questionnaire before and after fat grafting.
 Six of the 7 participants reported improvement in neuropathic pain following fat grafting, which resulted in a reduction in their neuropharmacologic regimen.
 At 1-year follow-up, 3 of the 5 participants who completed PROMIS questionnaires had PROMIS scores signifying improvement in pain.
 One participant had similar preoperative and postoperative PROMIS scores, and another had an increase in pain at follow-up; however, he had experienced an additional burn to the same extremity.
 Donor-site seroma was reported in 1 participant, however no other complications were reported.

 Shuck and colleagues (2013) conducted a systematic review to compare the safety, efficacy, and long-term treatment outcomes of autologous fat grafting and injectable dermal fillers for human immunodeficiency virus (HIV)-associated facial lipodystrophy.
 Based on U.S. Food and Drug Administration approval in HIV lipoatrophy, studies included in the review were limited to the use of hyaluronic acid and/or poly-L-lactic acid.
 The researchers documented facial volume, subjective participant satisfaction, standardized outcome scales, reinjection rates, and complication rates.
 A total of 19 studies were included in the analysis, representing 724 participants; hyaluronic acid/poly-L-lactic acid cohort, n=549 and 175 in the autologous fat transfer cohort.
 Improvements in facial volume and durability of treatment were comparable between dermal fillers and fat transfer, as measured by both subjective participant outcomes and objective means.
 However, the poly-L-lactic acid cohort was reinjected at a rate three times that of autologous fat, and was associated with a relatively high rate of subcutaneous papule formation at 22% (range, 3 to 44 %t).
 The authors concluded that both, dermal fillers and autologous fat transfer are effective treatments for HIV-associated facial lipoatrophy, with high rates of facial volume restoration and participant satisfaction.
 However, autologous fat transfer may provide superior long-term durability but with less of a financial burden compared with injectable fillers.
 The authors acknowledged that limitations in data and heterogeneity in reporting modalities negated any statistically significant comparison.